About Us

 I was giving Big Joe a ride to the Cincy Blues Society's Blues Challenge one year and decided it was a good opportunity to ask a question I'd been wanting to ask for a long time.
 "Nobody lives forever, Joe.
 One of these days we'll both be gone.
 If the opportunity ever comes up where I think I could use your name to do something good, do you mind?"
 Joe got really serious and said, "Bill, if you can use my name to do anything good at all, you better do it."
 I laughed and said I was just looking for permission, not a mandate.
 I definitely did not expect Big Joe to pass away when he did.
 I expected him to live years longer, like his father did.
 So, now we're on a mission from Big Joe.
 We'll get there.

-The Big Joe Duskin Music Education Foundation is an Ohio non-profit organization dedicated to preserving the memory and ideals of Big Joe Duskin, who passed away May 6, 2007.
+The Big Joe Duskin Music Education Foundation is an Ohio non-profit organization with IRS 501-c3 non-profit status (ID 26-1427433) and dedicated to preserving the memory and ideals of Big Joe Duskin, who passed away May 6, 2007.
 Big Joe was quite possibly the premier boogie-woogie pianist of all time.
 One thing Joe loved to do was perform in-school educational music presentations.
 He also regularly advised students to study the local professional musicians around them, rather than a few well known players, to get a better breadth of knowledge.
 To honor Joe, our foundation has one and only one goal:

 Most cities today have great local professional musicians.
-We pay local musicians $100 per person, up to $400 per group, to spend up to a half day at a school performing and teaching the various styles of music, their history and about prominent artists who influenced the styles.
+We pay local musicians $125 per person, up to $625 per group, to perform at a public elementary school and encourage students to join their school band.
 We encourage all students to learn to play at least one instrument and work with other local non-profit organizations to help them acquire an instrument and lessons.
 To do this, we have to raise the money we spend.
-We have IRS 501-c(3) tax status, so donations are tax deductible.
+Since we have IRS 501-c(3) tax status, donations are tax deductible.
 Any and all assistance you could provide in pursuit of our goals would be greatly appreciated.
 I can be reached at the address below, Bill@BigJoeDuskin.org or 513-505-3541 anytime.

 Big Joe Duskin Music Education Foundation